DNSSEC service | Domain names

-A DNS server is used to obtain the IP address that corresponds to a domain name (the website URL, and it can be seen as a directory.
-The IP address is needed so that your browser can contact the web server responsible for the site you want to visit, as the IP address identifies each machine connected to the internet in a unique manner, exactly like a phone number.
+A DNS server obtains the IP address that corresponds to a specific domain name (the website URL).
+It can be seen as a sort of directory.
+Your browser needs the IP address to contact the web server hosting the website you want to visit.
+The IP address identifies each machine connected to the internet in a unique manner, exactly like a phone number.
 It's a small but crucial link for internet security.

 What is a DNS?

-The internet browser now knows the IP address of the server containing the page www.ovh.co.uk.
-It sends a query to this IP address which returns the page content.
+The internet browser now knows the IP address of the server hosting the page.
+It then sends a query to this IP address which returns the content of the page.

 What is DNSSEC?

-DNSSEC secures the authenticity of the DNS response.
-When the browser sends a request, it comes back with an authentication key, certifying that the IP given is correct.
+DNSSEC guarantees the authenticity of the DNS response.
+When the browser sends a request, it receives an authentication key, certifying that the IP provided is correct.

-If a hacker tries to modify the table contained in the DNS server protected by DNSSEC, it will refuse the requests as the information sent is not signed.
+If a hacker tries to modify the table in a DNS server protected by DNSSEC, it will refuse the request, as the information supplied will not have been signed.